abhasanot/project-recommender/README.md

 The recommendation logic powering Mu'een is documented in detail in a dedicated repository:
 [GP-Recommender](https://github.com/Shahad0100/GP-Recommender.git)

-This covers the full technical breakdown of the embedding strategy, hybrid retrieval pipeline, group profile construction, and domain scoring logic.
+This covers the full technical breakdown of the embedding strategy, hybrid retrieval pipeline, group profile construction, and domain scoring logic that forms the basis of this system.

 ## ※ System Screenshots